StevenD24/Vitest-TypeScript-Unit-Testing/README.md

-# Unit Testing using Vitest
+# Unit Testing with Vitest

-This repository utilizes vitest to test typescript functions.
+This repository utilizes Vitest to test TypeScript functions.